pantheon-systems/documentation/source/content/guides/account-mgmt/billing/03-periods.md

 ---

 Pantheon offers both Monthly and Annual Billing.
 Moving to Annual Billing can result in significant savings.
 Performance plans receive savings equivalent to at least one month of free service.
 On a basic plan, the savings are equivalent to two months of free service.
 See [Pricing](/guides/account-mgmt/plans/pricing) for pricing and savings details.

 Before changing your billing period from monthly to annual, or vice-versa, consider the following:

  - Sites on monthly plans switching to annual billing (without changing plan size) are invoiced immediately.
  - Sites on annual billing plans that upgrade will be invoiced immediately, and the site will be upgraded immediately.
- - While all site plan downgrades will be effective immediately, no partial refunds will be issued.
  - Annual billing plans will auto-renew at the end of their annual subscription term unless terminated in advance.
  - Annual billing plans switched to monthly billing will be effective after the end of your current annual subscription term.
  - A site grandfathered into Preferred Pricing that is not owned by a qualified partner organization will move to list pricing when the billing plan changes.
-   - To regain Preferred Pricing, the Agency should follow the steps to [Add a Client Site](/guides/legacy-dashboard/add-client-site).
+To regain Preferred Pricing, the Agency should follow the steps to [Add a Client Site](/guides/legacy-dashboard/add-client-site).

 To change your billing cadence.